NkemRay/Exploratory-Data-Analysis-EDA-for-dannys-diner-restaurant/README.md

 INTRODUCTION

-The project was carried out with the use Structured query language (SQL) to obtain more insight for the restaurant and the dataset was gotten through an '8weeksSQLchallenge' i am currently participating and these project was done base the "#case study 1" questions
+The project was carried out with the use Structured query language (SQL) to obtain more insight for the restaurant and the dataset was gotten through an '8weeksSQLchallenge' i am currently participating on and these project was done base on the "#case study 1" questions

 PROJECT GOALS
 1. What is the total amount each customer spent at the restaurant?